-On recommendation of the consultant, because of the belief several organizations have financial capacity for on-going operations, The City has determined publishing a request for proposals to be the best method.
+The City firmly believes several organizations have financial capacity for on-going operations of a shelter.
+The City has determined publishing a request for proposals to be the best method.

 Describe whether the PJ will administer eligible activities directly:

 The City plans to monitor the administration of the eligible activities awarded via request for proposal.